Tomljanovic wins as Aussies tie up Fed Cup final

 Earlier Sunday, Mladenovic stunned Barty with a nerve-wrenching 2-6, 6-4, 7-6 (1) victory to move the visitors to the brink of its first Fed Cup win since 2003.

-World No.40 Mladenovic started slowly before taking advantage of an error-strewn Barty, whose 15-match Fed Cup winning streak was ended in a see-sawing match lasting two hours and 31 minutes.
+World No. 40 Mladenovic started slowly before taking advantage of an error-strewn Barty, whose 15-match Fed Cup winning streak was ended in a see-sawing match lasting 2 hours, 31 minutes.

-Mladenovic failed to close out the match on serve in the 10th game of the deciding set before dominating world No.1 Barty in the tiebreak to produce arguably the best victory of her career.
+Mladenovic failed to close out the match on serve in the 10th game of the deciding set before dominating Barty in the tiebreak to produce arguably the best victory of her career.

 "It's absolutely epic.
 This one is special because it's playing in the final for the country in front of an amazing, packed crowd," said an emotional Mladenovic after the match.